Published by : Rishikul YogshalaPublished on: January 1, 2026

 • Enhanced Breathing and Oxygen Intake: Yoga incorporates deep breathing techniques that increase lung capacity and oxygen intake.
 This improves endurance, helps runners breathe efficiently during runs, and regulates energy expenditure.

 • Mental Focus and Clarity: Yoga cultivates mindfulness and mental focus, aiding runners in staying present and overcoming mental obstacles during runs.
-The meditative aspects of yoga promote stress reduction and a sense of well-being.
+The meditative aspects of yoga for runners promote stress reduction and a sense of well-being.

 • Injury Prevention and Faster Recovery: Yoga addresses muscular imbalances, promotes body awareness, and reduces the risk of overuse injuries.
 It also aids in faster recovery by reducing muscle soreness, promoting relaxation, and supporting the body’s healing processes.